ratiohunter/ratio/README.md

 ## CI/CD

-The project uses GitHub Actions for automated deployments:
+The project uses GitHub Actions for automated deployments.

-- **Devnet**: Automatic deployment on push to `main` branch
-- **Mainnet**: Manual trigger with confirmation required

 See `.github/workflows/` for workflow configurations.